JerryI/wljs-docs/docs/wlx/scoping.md

 It is up to the user when and how clear them.

 :::warning
-There is no built-in method to purge unused symbols  automatically
+There is no built-in method to purge unused symbols  automatically, since symbols might be needed for the current connection or session, which 100% depends on your application.
 :::